 In collecting data on employees in nonfarm establishments, the OES data are geographically and economically detailed.

 For each occupation, data are shown for employment totals plus the mean annual and hourly wages, and the annual wages at the 10th, 25th, 50th (median), 75th, and 90th percentiles.
 Data are issued about a year after the reference period.

-Because the survey design incorporates data from a 3-year reference period, great care must be used in using OES data for historical analyses (to avoid overlapping years, only every 4th year can be chose for historical comparisons).
+Because the survey design incorporates data from a 3-year reference period, great care must be used in using OES data for historical analyses (to avoid overlapping years, only every 4th year can be chosen for historical comparisons).

-The survey includes 1.2 million establishments.
+The survey includes about 1.2 million establishments.
 BLS initiated the OES in 1971, and data are available online for 1997 and later.
 OES data before 1997 do not include state, metropolitan, or nonmetropolitan areas.